 United States Department of Justice Announces Findings of Investigation Into the Chicago Police Department

 ICDHR ORGANIZATIONAL HIGHLIGHTS

-Money for College: Scholarships With April 2016 Deadlines
+Money for College: Scholarships With January 2017 Deadlines

-On Saturday, April 30, 2016 the Illinois Commission on Diversity and Human Relations (ICDHR) will commemorate the 48th anniversary of the death of Dr. Martin Luther King Jr. at the Chicago Hilton and Towers Hotel with a "Unity Dinner" event.
-The theme of this event will focus on "Bridging the Divide" between all ethnic groups, and Dr. King's message of unity.
+On Thursday, January 12, 2017 the Illinois Commission on Diversity and Human Relations (ICDHR) celebrated the 49th anniversary of the death of Dr. Martin Luther King Jr. at the Chicago Marriott Northwest with a "Unity Dinner" event.
+The theme of this event was "We Are One."